johnnynguyen541/cloudformation-vpc-pub-and-priv/README.md

 AWS CloudFormation scripts that creates Network and Servers:

 * Network: VPC with private and public subnet, and a NAT Gateway
-* Servers: EC2 instance on private subnet, with HTTP access via Load Balancer and SSH access via Jump Box
+* Servers: EC2 instances on private subnet with Autoscaling Group, with HTTP access via Load Balancer and SSH access via Jump Box

 ## Diagram